Malus florentina: Distribution and ecology

-M. florentina has a disjunct, amphi-adriatic distribution, being distributed on both sides of the Adriatic Sea, on the Apennine Peninsula and the Balkan Peninsula.
-Additionally, a few localities have also been reported from northern Anatolia, particularly from the Marmara region.
-In this respect, it bears a similarity to other woody species such as Hungarian oak (Quercus frainetto), Mount Tabor oak (Q. ithaburensis), Lobel's maple (Acer lobeliii), Bosnian pine (Pinus heldreichii), and Oriental hornbeam (Carpinus orientalis).
-A general, albeit outdated, distribution map is available.
-Following its initial description in 1806, M. florentina was only known to occur on the Apennine Peninsula until further research revealed its occurrence in Anatolia and the Balkans in 1889 and 1918, respectively.
+Malus florentina has a disjunct, relictual and patchy distribution, found on both sides of the Adriatic Sea, on the Apennine Peninsula and the Balkan Peninsula.
+(Note: This distribution type is referred to as amphi-adriatic, and is seen in a number of plant species of the central Mediterranean.)
+Additionally, it has also been reported from three widely dispersed localities in northern Anatolia, particularly from the Pontic Alps, (Note: Davis (1972) reported the populations in northern Anatolia to be sterile.) and new localities continue to be discovered in the 21st century.
+Its distribution bears a similarity to other woody species such as Hungarian oak (Quercus frainetto), Bosnian pine (Pinus heldreichii), and Oriental hornbeam (Carpinus orientalis).
+Following its initial description in 1806, M. florentina was only known to occur on the Apennine Peninsula, until further botanical exploration revealed its occurrence in Anatolia and the Balkans in 1889 and 1918, respectively.
 Thus, although it is not endemic to the Apennine Peninsula, it was at times falsely believed to be so.

-While some authors suggest that the species is common in northern Italy and North Macedonia, researchers generally agree that it is a comparably rare, and probably overall declining species.
-Throughout its range, M. florentina occurs as a scattered component of temperate and submediterranean oak woodlands and scrub, preferring moist soil.
+While some authors suggest that M. florentina is common in northern Italy and North Macedonia, researchers generally agree that it is a comparably rare, and probably overall declining species.
+Throughout its range, the species occurs as a scattered component of temperate and submediterranean oak woodlands and scrub, preferring moist soil.
+Like its close relative, M. trilobata, M. florentina is often considered a tertiary remnant of a formerly more species-rich genus Malus in Europe.

 In Italy, the species is primarily found in the northern central and southern central parts, including in Emilia-Romagna, Tuscany, Umbria, Marche, Campania, and Basilicata, and is absent from the north.
-Here, it is a species of thermophilic oak woodlands, and a characteristic species of the Teucrio Siculi-Quercion cerridis alliance within the Quercetalia pubescenti-petraeae order, which occupies slopes at medium elevations or ravines and valleys at lower elevations that are characterised by a cool climate with frost periods and substantial rainfall.
-These woodlands are dominated by Turkey oak (Quercus cerris), along with other oaks (Q. frainetto, Q. petraea, Q. pubescens), maples (Acer monspessulanum, A. opalus subsp. obtusatum, A. campestre), European hornbeam (Carpinus betulus), chequer tree (Torminalis glaberrima) and, more rarely, European hop-hornbeam (Ostrya carpinifolia).
-Other typical species include tree heather (Erica arborea), green heather (Erica scoparia), evergreen rose (Rosa sempervirens), Etruscan honeysuckle (Lonicera etrusca), bramble (Rubus hirtus), midland hawthorn (Crataegus laevigata), globe thistle (Echinops siculus), white violet (Viola alba subsp. dehnhardtii), wild madder (Rubia peregrina), false broom (Brachypodium sylvaticum), wood spurge (Euphorbia amygdaloides), wood melick (Melica uniflora), slender wood violet (Viola reichenbachiana), and spurge laurel (Daphne laureola).
+Here, it is a species of warm-temperate (thermophilic) deciduous oak woodlands, and a characteristic species of the Teucrio Siculi-Quercion cerridis vegetation alliance within the Quercetalia pubescenti-petraeae order, which occupies slopes at medium elevations or ravines and valleys at lower elevations that are characterised by a cool climate with frost periods and substantial rainfall.
+These woodlands are dominated by Turkey oak (Quercus cerris), along with other oaks (Hungarian oak Q. frainetto, sessile oak Q. petraea, and downy oak Q. pubescens), maples (Montpelier maple Acer monspessulanum, Italian maple A. opalus subsp. obtusatum, and field maple A. campestre), European hornbeam (Carpinus betulus), wild service tree (Aria torminalis) and, more rarely, European hop-hornbeam (Ostrya carpinifolia).
+Other typical species include tree heather (Erica arborea), green heather (Erica scoparia), evergreen rose (Rosa sempervirens), Etruscan honeysuckle (Lonicera etrusca), bramble (Rubus hirtus), midland hawthorn (Crataegus laevigata), globe thistle (Echinops siculus), white violet (Viola alba subsp. dehnhardtii), wild madder (Rubia peregrina), false broom (Brachypodium sylvaticum), wood spurge (Euphorbia amygdaloides), wood melick (Melica uniflora), slender wood violet (Viola reichenbachiana), and spurge-laurel (Daphne laureola).